-Exposure to inhaling asbestos fibers is very dangerous.
-Even a short or small amount of exposure can lead to serious illnesses including mesothelioma, a dangerous form of cancer that is primarily caused by asbestos exposure.
-While some people can be exposed without suffering these consequences, some who have only had short encounters with asbestos still get the condition.
+While some people can be exposed without suffering these consequences, others who have only had even short encounters with asbestos exposure may still get these life-threatening conditions.
 If you suspect that there may be asbestos in your Louisiana home, or in a building where you work, you should get it inspected right away.

 Why Would Asbestos Be in My Home or Building?

-While people did not know about its harmful effects, asbestos was used for insulation and ceiling and floor tiles, as well as for paint and other construction materials.
-Production of building materials that included asbestos only trailed off in the 1980s, and some materials that were less at risk of releasing asbestos fibers into the air continued to be used after that.
+Because people did not know about its harmful effects, asbestos was used for insulation and ceiling and floor tiles, as well as for paint and other construction materials.
+Production of building materials that included asbestos didn’t trail off until the 1980s, and some materials that were less at risk of releasing asbestos fibers into the air continued to be used after that.
 This means that unless your home or building is fairly new, it is possible that some of the materials used in it could contain asbestos.

 What Should I Do?

-If you suspect that your building contains asbestos or has not been properly inspected, you should schedule an inspection as soon as possible.
-The state of Louisiana keeps aroster of certified asbestos inspectors who know how to check for the substance.
+Louisiana residents who suspect their buildings contain asbestos or have not yet been properly inspected should schedule an inspection as soon as possible.
+The state of Louisiana keeps a roster of certified asbestos inspectors who know how to check for the substance.
 Companies that have this accreditation may be found by contacting the Louisiana Department of Environmental Quality.

 If the inspector verifies that there is asbestos in the building, then there are several things that might happen.
-If the building is your home or you are the owner, you will be responsible for asbestos removal, which is the process of replacing the components that contain asbestos.
+If the building is your home or you are the owner, you will be responsible for asbestos removal, which is the process of replacing the components of the building that contain asbestos.
 Your asbestos worker will put together a management plan for you to have him or her implement.
-You should be eager to do so, since continued exposure only increases your health risks for contracting asbestosis or mesothelioma lung cancer.
-You’ll need to ensure that you hire a crew that is properly trained and equipped to handle asbestos safely.
+You should be eager to do so since continued exposure only increases your health risks for contracting asbestosis or mesothelioma lung cancer.
+You’ll need to ensure that you hire an asbestos abatement crew that is properly trained and equipped to handle asbestos removal safely.

 If someone else owns the building – for example, if it is an office building for the company you work for – then the owner of the building will be responsible for making the building safe to ensure public health, which includes asbestos removal.
-They may also be responsible for any health problems that were caused by the asbestos, whether they knew it was there or not.
+They may also be responsible for any health problems that were caused by the asbestos, whether they knew the building had asbestos containing material or not.
 If they did not know it was there, they likely should have had the building inspected sooner in order to create a safe environment for their employees and ensure OSHA’s requirements for occupational safety were being met.
-It’s important for negligent companies to be held accountable, since substances like asbestos represent such a huge health risk to anyone who is exposed, whether you work in an oil refinery, shipyard, or an older office building that was constructed before the 1980s.
+It’s important for negligent companies to be held accountable since substances that contain asbestos fibers represent such a huge health risk to anyone who is exposed, whether you work in an oil refinery, shipyard, or an older office building that was constructed before the 1980s.

 Asbestos exposure in Louisiana has led to tragic results for workers and their families.
-If you or a loved one has become ill because of asbestos exposure, call Landry & Swarr at 866-275-8706 to speak to one of our Louisiana asbestos attorneys.
+If you or a loved one has become ill because of asbestos exposure, call the Landry & Swarr Law Firm at 504-299-1214 to speak to one of our Louisiana asbestos attorneys.
 While we are based in New Orleans, we represent Louisiana residents affected by asbestos exposure who live anywhere in our state.